ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A slight chance of rain.
 Mostly sunny, with a high near 60.
-South southwest wind 7 to 13 mph, with gusts as high as 22 mph.<br></div>
+South southwest wind 7 to 13 mph, with gusts as high as 22 mph.
+         Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">